Live Dates 2

-Live Dates 2 is the second live album by rock band Wishbone Ash.
-It remains a sought-after collector's item.
+Live Dates 2 is the third live album by rock band Wishbone Ash.
 The album was recorded partly on dates between 1976 and 1980, including the tour in support of the album Just Testing.
 It peaked at No. 40 in the UK Albums Chart.

 The first 25,000 copies of this album were a double album, with six extra bonus tracks.
-Subsequent copies of the album contained only tracks 1 to 6.
+Subsequent copies of the album contained only tracks one to six.
 The sleeve only lists the tracks on the first album along with their recording locations: